mogtofu33/docker-compose-drupal/README.md

  * [http://localhost:6443](http://localhost:6443)
 * More ldap info, see https://github.com/osixia/docker-openldap#environment-variables

-## Using Drush within your container
+## Using Drush with your web container

+An aliases file is availbale from data/drush, it contains a simple alias @d for the default Drupal in www/drupal.

-Using docker exec you can run a command directly in the container, for example: docker exec -it CONTAINER_NAME drush --root=/www/drupal status
+Using docker exec you can run a command directly in the container, for example: docker exec -it CONTAINER_NAME drush @d st

+To avoid permissions issues you can run command as webserver user, for example with apache: docker exec -it -u apache:www-data CONTAINER_NAME drush @d status

 You can find a script to set a Drush alias for your container, you must supply user, group and container name on first run:
 <pre>. scripts/drush-start.sh apache:www-data CONTAINER_NAME</pre>